xing/beetle/_posts/2010-07-24-redis-failover.md

-"reconfigure" message with the new Redis master to the RCCs, which then update the redis master file their machines, enabling the messaging workers to proceed with any pending redis operations.
+"reconfigure" message with the new Redis master to the RCCs, which then update the redis master file their machines, enabling the messaging workers to proceed with any pending redis operations. master switch by turning the selected slave into a master and sending a "reconfigure" message with the new Redis master to the RCCs, which then update their redis master file, enabling the messaging workers to proceed with any pending redis operations.

 If one of the above mentioned steps fail, the RCS proceeds by starting a new reconfiguration round, sending out a system failure notification message using Beetle.
+You can subscribe to these system failure notification messages with a custom worker, e.g. to send out emails to your operators.

 Additional information on the failover mechanism can be found in the [ruby documentation][rdoc].